collective-soundworks/soundworks/ROADMAP.md

 - tag rawSocket as deprecated (ok)
 - fix build scripts  (ok)

-- platform
-  + add a definition for localStorage
+- platform - add a definition for public-browsing (localStorage) (ok)
-- check if lame is installed when requesting AudioStreamManager
+- check if lame is installed when requesting AudioStreamManager (ok)
-  + log and exit gracefully
--

 > release 2.3.0